 10 - 11am - Dressing, Transfers, Toileting, and Snack

 11am - 11:30 - Sitting Program: A series of tasks that teach movement strategies, motor planning, skills for walking, and improve stability and posture.
-It is often a time where Dail Living Skills, such as dressing and grooming, are practiced.
-Games and activities, such as bowling and Simon Says, are used during the program to motivate the children and push them to try new things.
+It is often a time where Daily Living Skills, such as dressing and grooming, are practiced.
+Games and activities, such as bowling and Simon Says, are used during the program to motivate the participants and push them to try new things.

-11:30 - 12:45 - Standing and Mobility Programs: The standing program involves tasks aimed to increase strength and endurance, improve ability to weight bear, improve balance, increase awareness of body and posture, develop movement strategies, and develop skills for walking and transfers.
-The mobility program is catered to the level of each child and includes various forms of mobility, such as rolling, crawling, walking with aids, and free-walking.
-For children who walk with aids or free-walk, the Mobility Program often involves obstacle courses that increase their confidence and safety on uneven surfaces, steps, and ramps.
+11:30 - 12:15 - Standing and Mobility Programs: The standing program involves tasks aimed to increase strength and endurance, improve ability to weight bear, improve balance, increase awareness of body and posture, develop movement strategies, and develop skills for walking and transfers.
+The mobility program is catered to the level of each individual and includes various forms of mobility, such as rolling, crawling, walking with aids, and free-walking.
+For individuals who walk with aids or free-walk, the High Mobility Program often involves obstacle courses that increase their confidence and safety on uneven surfaces, steps, and ramps.

-1:45 -2:15 - Fine Manipulation Program: Usually starts with a hand warm up that involves practicing squeezing, opening/closing hands, turning wrists, and finger differentiation.
-After warming up the kids might have a craft, do some baking, or work on individual fine manipulation goals.
+1:15 - 1:45 - Fine Motor Program: Usually starts with a hand warm up that involves practicing squeezing, opening/closing hands, turning wrists, and finger differentiation.
+After warming up, the campers might make a craft, do some baking, or work on individual fine manipulation goals.

 Click here for a more detailed description of our camp days.